Here are some frequently asked questions about SPDR® Gold Shares. Click on the links below to reveal the answers.

 Does a Shareholder receive a Form 1099B reporting his or her share of the Trust's sales of gold (to pay expenses)?

 Because the Trust sells only a de minimis amount of gold for payment of Trust expenses during the year and makes no distributions of sale proceeds to its Shareholders, the Treasury Regulations do not require either the Trust or brokers to report the gross proceeds of such sales on Form 1099B.
 Certain brokers may nevertheless elect to report these proceeds to their customers on a composite Form 1099B.
-For those Shareholders who have not received this information on Form 1099B, this information is available under "Tax reporting" at spdrgoldshares.com*, as is an example illustrating how a Shareholder should calculate gain or loss on such sales.
+For those Shareholders who have not received this information on Form 1099B, an example of this information is available under "Tax reporting" at spdrgoldshares.com*, at spdrgoldshares.com*, illustrating how a Shareholder should calculate gain or loss on such sales.

 How is the gold price set?